LostCityRS/Engine-TS/README.md

 Engine developers should run `npm run dev`.
 This does what `npm start` does above, but also completely restarts the server when engine code has changed.

 ## Common Issues

-* `bad option: --import`

-You are using an older version of Node.
-Reinstall and re-run.

 * `'"java"' is not recognized as an internal or external command`